 Formal hearings are brought before the Advisory Committee on Harassment and Discrimination.
 The Committee is comprised of members selected by the President.
 Included on the Committee are at least two administrators, two faculty and one support staff member.
-Committee members will receive training regarding to perform their responsibilities as a Committee member.
-Membersselected will sit on the Committee for a three-year term; forced removal is for good cause only.
-Though all members will be trained, only three members will be selected for a hearing as needed.
-Whenever a member has a conflict of interest or even the appearance of a conflict, that member shall not sit for the hearing creating that conflict.

 10.10 Legal Recourse